NouranAbdelaziz/Basics_to_ASICs_tutorial/README.md

 2. Make a copy of the ``user_proj_example`` folder under ``user_proj_mul32/openlane`` and rename it as ``user_proj_mul32``
 3. Edit the configuration file ``config.json`` under the folder we created ``user_proj_mul32/openlane/user_proj_mul32`` you should change:
     * "DESIGN_NAME" to user_proj_mul32
-    * "VERILOG_FILES" to the paths of the three verilog files we have
+    * "VERILOG_FILES" to the paths of the three verilog files we have.
     * Remove "CLOCK_NET": "counter.clk"
     * Change "PL_TARGET_DENSITY" from 0.4 to 0.35 (5% more than the core utilization)
    You will find the changed config.json file [here]()